Skip to main content

 1 mentions Positive Neutral Negative

-The monetization in the game is criticized for being heavily grind-oriented and psychologically manipulative, resembling the predatory practices commonly found in free-to-play games.
+The monetization in the game is heavily criticized for being grind-heavy and psychologically manipulative, resembling the predatory practices commonly found in free-to-play games.

-• “The grind is heavy, and the monetization feels psychologically manipulative and predatory, making up 99.99999% of what free-to-play games are about.”
+• “The grind is heavy, and the monetization feels psychologically manipulative and predatory, making up 99.99999% of the free-to-play experience.”

 • “The in-game purchases are so aggressive that it feels like the game is designed to exploit players rather than provide a fair experience.”